 avoid being too informal

 No one ever got kicked out of an interview for being too formal (don’t quote me, I’m assuming.)
-Even if you know for sure the dress code allows jeans, it’s usually best to avoid them in a job interview.
-Same goes for running shoes, t-shirts, yoga pants – anything that’s a little too casual.
+Even if you know the dress code allows jeans, it’s usually best to avoid them when it comes to job interview outfits.
+The same goes for running shoes, t-shirts, yoga pants – anything that’s a little too casual.

-to pant or to skirt?
+to pants or a skirt?